6 Ways COVID-19 is Impacting College Admissions and What Families Should Do

 The silver lining is that it’s not all gloom and doom.
-While COVID-19 has brought a level of uncertainty about the immediate future, students are also seeing new opportunities that didn’t exist just weeks ago.
+While this global pandemic has brought a level of uncertainty about the immediate future, students are also seeing new opportunities that didn’t exist before COVID-19.

 1. Websites and Online Resources are Becoming Better